DanDDevelopment/Dynamic-Roleplay/dynamic/resources/[dynextra]/dyn-sling/readme.md

 ● dyn-inventory support.
 ● ox_inventory support.
 ● qs-inventory support.
-● ps-inventory support.
+● dyn-inventory support.
 ● Request inventory support and i will do it for this script if it is possible.

 Requirements consist of:
-DynCore OR ESX (other frameworks will work but not supported) dyn-inventory OR ox_inventory OR qs-inventory OR ps-inventory (any dyn-inventory resource name changed will work)
+DynCore OR ESX (other frameworks will work but not supported) dyn-inventory OR ox_inventory OR qs-inventory OR dyn-inventory (any dyn-inventory resource name changed will work)

 1400 LINES OF CODE